AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/connecting-data/import-mailchimp-data.md

     ![Pic9.png](../assets/Pic9.png){: width="550px"}

-## Prepare files for upload into Magento BI {#upload}
+## Prepare files for upload into MBI {#upload}

-Each file - Opens, Clicks, and Sent - should be uploaded to Magento BI as a separate file.
+Each file - Opens, Clicks, and Sent - should be uploaded to MBI as a separate file.
 We also recommend that you name the files using this naming convention: `MailChimp\_ACTION\_DATE`.
 Replace `ACTION` with Open, Click, or Sent, and replace `DATE` with the date of export.

 When you are ready to upload the files, use the [File Upload feature](../data-analyst/importing-data/connecting-data/using-file-uploader.md) to bring the data into your data warehouse.